 I cooked the jelly and custard separately for making these jelly custard shots.
 Chilled them in the refrigerator.
 Clicked pictures and then I waited for my hubby and kid to come home to enjoy a lovely surprise.
 Oh Yes!
 They were indeed surprised.

 More than any celebration, I was happy because I did something which was not a part of my daily routine.
 I did not even attend the daily status call in the evening.
-But I enjoyed cooking more dishes.
+But I enjoyed cooking more dishes and desserts.
 I cooked some more dishes, painted some boards for food photography and really enjoyed my day alone in the peace and comfort of my beautiful home.